Gunfight at the O.K. Corral (film)

 Gunfight at the O.K.
 Corral is a 1957 American Western film starring Burt Lancaster as Wyatt Earp and Kirk Douglas as Doc Holliday, and loosely based on the actual event in 1881.
-The film was directed by John Sturges from a screenplay written by novelist Leon Uris.It was a remake of the 1939 film Frontier Marshall starring Randolph Scott, which was until 1957 the definitive film of the gunfight story.
+The film was directed by John Sturges from a screenplay written by novelist Leon Uris.
+It was a remake of the 1939 film Frontier Marshall, starring Randolph Scott, and of John Ford's 1946 film My Darling Clementine.

 Plot

 In Fort Griffin, Texas, Ed Bailey comes looking to avenge the death of his brother at the hands of gunslinger John H. "Doc" Holliday.
-Seeing him in a bar, Holliday's girl, Kate Fisher, returns to Holliday's room, where the two argue while Holliday throws knives at the door - near her once she brings up Holliday's once-prominent family.
+Seeing him in a bar, Holliday's girl, Kate Fisher, returns to Holliday's room, where the two argue while Holliday throws knives at the door, and near her, once she brings up Holliday's once-prominent family.
 Well-known marshal Wyatt Earp arrives in Fort Griffin thinking he will take outlaws Ike Clanton and Johnny Ringo into custody, but instead finds out that the local sheriff, Cotton Wilson, released them despite the outstanding warrants for their arrest.
 Holliday refuses to help the lawman, holding a grudge against Wyatt's brother, Morgan.
 Holliday kills Bailey with a knife-throw when Bailey attempts to shoot him in the back.
 Holliday is arrested for murder, though Wyatt and Kate allow him to escape from a lynch mob.

 In Dodge City, Kansas, Wyatt finds out that Holliday and Kate are in town.
 Holliday tells him he has no money, so Wyatt allows him to stay if he promises to not fight while he is in town.
-Meanwhile, gambler Laura Denbow is arrested for playing cards since women are not allowed to gamble.
+Meanwhile, gambler Laura Denbow is arrested for playing cards, since women are not allowed to gamble.
 She is released and allowed to play in the side rooms of the saloon.
 Wyatt is forced to deputize Holliday because a bank robber kills a cashier and Wyatt's other deputies are out in a posse catching another outlaw.
-The bank robbers attempt to ambush Wyatt outside of town, but are instead killed by Wyatt and Holliday.
+The bank robbers attempt to ambush Wyatt outside of town, but they are instead killed by Wyatt and Holliday.